Skip to content

 1. Use the updater() method to initialize the object with all necessary attributes for updating it.
 (Removing the custom metadata is still an update to the asset, we are not deleting the asset itself.)

 2. Call the saveReplacingCM() method to actually update the asset, and overwrite custom metadata.
 Since we have not provided any custom metadata in our object, this will replace the existing custom metadata on the asset with no custom metadata.
 (In other words, it will remove all custom metadata from the asset.)
+Because this operation will persist the asset in Atlan, you must provide it an AtlanClient through which to connect to the tenant.

 3. The response will include that single asset that was updated (again, removing custom metadata is an update to the asset — we are not deleting the asset itself).